(updated 1/9/2025)

 Benefit periods.
 Some insurance policies limit the amount of time they will go on paying for each illness or injury.
 In that case, after the benefit period for a condition has expired, the policy holders must pay the full cost of continuing treatment of the illness, even if they are still insured by the company.
 A policy with a long benefit period provides the best coverage.

 Exclusions.
 Most insurance policies exclude coverage for certain conditions.
 The J regulations require that if a particular activity is part of your Exchange Visitor program, your insurance must cover injuries resulting from your participation in that activity.
-For example, if a person comes to the U.S. to conduct chemical experiments, they would have to be covered for laboratory accidents.
-Finally most insurance companies do not pay for treatment of what they consider to be pre-existing conditions.
+Most insurance companies do not pay for treatment of what they consider to be pre-existing conditions.
 That is, if the policy holder was previously diagnosed and/or treated for a problem before purchasing the insurance, the new insurance policy will not pay for continued treatment of that problem.
-For those who suffer from chronic conditions (ex: high blood pressure, diabetes, high cholesterol) or those who have pre-existing conditions (ex: cancer, pregnancy), travel insurance policies typically will not cover those medical needs or medications and therefore are not recommended options. - Frequently Asked Questions (FAQ’s)
+For those who suffer from chronic conditions (ex: high blood pressure, diabetes, high cholesterol) or those who have pre-existing conditions (ex: cancer, pregnancy), travel insurance policies typically will not cover those medical needs or medications and therefore are not acceptable options. - Frequently Asked Questions (FAQ’s)

 -